achasedev/Guildhall/Game/ReadMe.txt

 Press Right Click when looking at a block face to place a stone block along that face.
 Press and hold Control and Right click to place a glowstone block.

-Press 'U' to immediate deactivate all block (they will immediately reactivate in activation order) Press 'R' to lock the raycast and draw a debug raycast for testing.
+Press 'U' to immediate deactivate all chunks (they will immediately reactivate in activation order) Press 'R' to lock the raycast and draw a debug raycast for testing.
 Press 'R' again to unlock the raycast.

+Press and hold 'T' to increase the scale to 10000x real time.

 -----Extras-----